5 (British TV channel)

 5 (formerly known as Channel 5 and Five) is a British free-to-air public broadcast television channel owned and operated by Channel 5 Broadcasting Limited, a wholly owned subsidiary of Paramount Skydance's UK and Australia division.
-It was launched in 30 March 1997 to provide a fifth national terrestrial channel in the United Kingdom.
+It was launched on 30 March 1997 to provide a fifth national terrestrial channel in the United Kingdom.

 Channel 5 was renamed Five, from 16 September 2002 until 13 February 2011.
 Most of this was under the RTL Group's ownership with Richard Desmond purchasing the channel on 23 July 2010 and reverting the name change.
-On 1 May 2014, the channel was acquired by Viacom (now Paramount Global) for £450 million (US$759 million).
+On 1 May 2014, the channel was acquired by Viacom (later Paramount Global and now Paramount Skydance Corporation) for £450 million (US$759 million).
 Channel 5 was rebranded as 5 on 12 March 2025 along with its streaming service.

 It is a general entertainment channel that shows internally commissioned programmes such as The Drowning, All Creatures Great and Small and Ben Fogle: New Lives in the Wild.
 The channel has also relied on imports from the United States, including the CSI franchise, the NCIS franchise, the first three series in the Law & Order franchise, Power Rangers, The Mentalist, Body of Proof, Once Upon a Time, Dallas, Under the Dome, and sitcom Friends.

 History

 Pre-launch

 Wolff Olins and Saatchi & Saatchi were the main companies behind the pre-launch advertising campaign: "Give Me 5".
 The channel would be both modern and mainstream.
-A logo (a numeric "5" within a circle) and visual motif (a "candy stripe" bar of colours, reminiscent of TV test cards) were used, and an attempt was made to establish a collection of Channel 5 faces; through the spring of 1997, billboards of Jack Docherty were displayed, along with other unknown characters.
+A logo (a numeric "5" within a circle) and visual motif (a "candy stripe" bar of colours, reminiscent of TV test cards) were used, and through the spring of 1997 billboards of Jack Docherty and other Channel 5 stars were displayed.

 A series of pre-launch screens were displayed on the frequencies Channel 5 would begin broadcasting on in the months before launch as well, including a trailer for the channel and information screens.
 After re-tuning, around 65% of the population's televisions could view the channel on launch night, and a month after launch, the channel launched on satellite to provide coverage to the rest of the UK.